rkiliankehr/autoscan/README.md

 Configure Email and Evernote
 ----------------------------

+The mechanism here creates new Evernote notes via the email method.
+This is certainly suboptimal and the creation via the Evernote developer API would be much more desirable.
+However, setting this up for you would also be more complex and that's why I currently stick with the email approach.

 Configure your personal settings for autoscan:

     $ cd /opt/autoscan
     $ cp .autoscan-config.sample .autoscan-config
     $ nano .autoscan-config

 Now change the email addresses and parameters to match your specific context.
+If you don't know the email address of your account then check out your  Account Info section in Evernote.

 Configure Scanning Options